Sangita Jindal: Heritage conservation and restoration

 Jindal has overseen heritage conservation initiatives through the Hampi Foundation, which has carried out restoration work at three temples in Hampi, a UNESCO World Heritage Site.
-The JSW Foundation, under her direction, has also supported the restoration of sites, including the Knesset Eliyahoo Synagogue and the David Sassoon Library in Mumbai.
-Additional projects include refurbishing the interiors of the Sir J. J. School of Art to improve its educational facilities.
+She led the restoration of sites, including the Knesset Eliyahoo Synagogue and the David Sassoon Library in Mumbai.
+Additional projects include refurbishing the interiors of the Sir J. J. School of Art.

 Art and Culture Initiatives

 In 1992, Sangita Jindal founded the Jindal Arts Centre at the National Centre for the Performing Arts in Mumbai as a space for interdisciplinary arts.
 She launched Art India magazine in 1996, focusing on contemporary Indian art and critical writing.
 Jindal was also involved in the conceptualisation of the Kala Ghoda Arts Festival in Mumbai.

 Other professional roles

 In addition to her work with the JSW Foundation and art initiatives, Jindal holds positions in various cultural and social organisations.
-She serves as a Global Trustee of the Asia Society, a member of the National Culture Fund, and a trustee of the World Monuments Fund.
+Also, she serves as a Global Trustee of the Asia Society, a member of the National Culture Fund, and a trustee of the World Monuments Fund.
 In 2024, she became the chair of the Asia Society India Centre, where she promotes cultural exchange and dialogue.
 Jindal also advises TEDxGateway and is a member of the IMC Ladies’ Wing Art, Culture, and Film Committee.